fullstackslife/guild-scout-reports/COPILOT_INSTRUCTIONS.md

-# Copilot Instructions for Guild Scout Reports
+# Copilot Instructions for Warbot.app

-This document provides guidance for GitHub Copilot and AI assistants working on the Guild Scout Reports project.
+This document provides guidance for GitHub Copilot and AI assistants working on the Warbot.app project.

 ## Project Context

-**Guild Scout Reports** is a Next.js 14 application for managing guild scouting screenshots with:
+**Warbot.app** is a Next.js 14 application for managing guild scouting screenshots with:
 - Supabase for authentication and database
 - Supabase Storage for file uploads
 - Anthropic Claude API for OCR text extraction